mgsloan/quasi-extras/Readme.md

     Provides some functions for (partial) conversion between the different language domains.
 For example, a pattern matcher can be turned into a construction expression, and vice versa.

+  * Language.Haskell.TH.StringSplice

+    Implementation of string quoter and matcher.

 Other ideas: